rudimk/platea/README.md

 The idea is to showcase useful phrases for 2-3 languages - probably French, German and Greek - as well as audio samples for those phrases, to help someone who's just landed in, say, Paris, Berlin or Athens, to get by.

+You can also check out the proposal for my talk, featuring this app, [here](https://funnel.hasgeek.com/droidcon2014/1343-mobile-chrome-apps-html5-mobile-apps-done-right).

 Build Instructions
 ===================